RLAlpha49/Steam-Inventory-Auto-Sell-Script/README.md

-# Steam Inventory Auto Sell Helper
+# Steam Inventory Auto Sell Script

 A Tampermonkey userscript to automatically list items in your Steam Community inventory on the Steam Marketplace.